Styyx1/ADT/README.md

 Due to errors with downloading the file from google drive, it's not included.
 If you want to make MCM stuff, you can get it from [this link](https://drive.google.com/file/d/0B4iEH8ar3jtxbFlkVzZSVHN0alk/view?usp=sharing&resourcekey=0-bTFKQxbSl6Y_4-dZDHE0AQ) and install it, but this is not a supported action, just some information in case you need the SkyUI SDK.

-### What tools does ADT come with?
+### What tools does STD come with?

-The following tools are present in ADT:
+The following tools are present in STD:
 - Bethesda Asset Extractor
 - Bodyslide & Outfit Studio
 - Cathedral Assets Optimizer